google85/docker-react-native-dev-env/README.md

 #

 ### Reqs:
 - Node - v14 or later   Dockerfile FROM node:16                 ==> Node    v16.18.1
-- Java - OpenJDK        Dockerfile apt-get -y install default-jre ==> OpenJDK v11.0.16 2022-07-19
+- Java - OpenJDK        Dockerfile apt-get...                   ==> OpenJDK v11.0.16 2022-07-19
+       -  as we need `jlink` for gradle build APK, default-jre is not an acceptable version
 - Gradle                Dockerfile intentionat 6.5              ==> Gradle  v6.5
 - Gradle from project   - v7.5.1
 - android SDK,build-tools